softdevteam/fm/README.md

 E
 ```

-because the `...` matched against the first "B", anchored the search, then
+because the `...` matches against the first "B", which anchors the search, then
-immediately failed to match against the second "B".
+immediately fails to match against the second "B".

 In contrast the pattern: